-No food or drink (except for bottled water) is permitted in the classroom.
-Please arrive on time so that you won't be locked out when the doors are closed.
+No food or drink (except for bottled water) is permitted in the planetarium.
+Please arrive on time so that you won't be locked out when the doors are closed and the lights are turned off.
 Showing up late (and leaving early) leads to a disruption and is not fair to those students who wish to participate in the class.
 Of course, there are occasional unavoidable reasons for arriving late.
 If you arrive late, or must leave early, please do so as quietly as possible.
 Other forms of class disruption are not acceptable.
 The instructor may choose to drop a student for persisting in disrupting the class using the Administrative Drop procedure.

-Regular attendance and effective participation are essential to do well in this course.
+Regular attendance and effective participation is essential to do well in this course.
 Whether present in class or not, however, you are responsible for remaining aware of class activities and submitting assigned work by the due date.

-If you must miss more than two consecutive days of class, you should contact the Dean of Students Office DOS-deanofstudents@email.arizona.edu to share documentation about the challenges you are facing.
+If you must miss more than one week of class, you should contact the Dean of Students Office DOS-deanofstudents@email.arizona.edu to share documentation about the challenges you are facing.